jouwerkerk666/EBing_Wallpaper/README.md

 # EBing_Wallpaper

-This small tool, written in go, will change the wallpaper to the Bing Wallpaper of the day.
+This small tool, written in go, will change the wallpaper to the Bing Wallpaper of the day in Enlightenment.

-This is my first project written in go.
+This is my first project written in go and is under heavy development.

 ## Usage